 The 2018 G.O.
-Bond Program aims to increase the tree canopy as part of the planned stormwater/water and sewer projects in the North Shore neighborhood.
-GO#44 intends to beautify and upgrade the North Shore neighborhood, including lighting, landscaping, and tree canopy as part of the planned stormwater/water and sewer projects.
+Bond Program aims to increase the tree canopy as part of the planned neighborhood improvement projects in the North Shore neighborhood.
+G.O.
+Bond project #44 intends to beautify and upgrade the North Shore neighborhood, including lighting, landscaping, and tree canopy.
 This project is planned between the years 2025-2028.
 Additionally, the G.O.
 Bond Program includes a Street Tree Master Plan to be implemented citywide by 2025.
 The Street Tree Master Plan project has a \$5 million G.O.
 Bond budget to fund the planting of up to 5,000 trees across Miami Beach.
 The sole purpose of this project is to expand the city's overall tree canopy footprint which is critical to the city's plan to reduce its heat island index, CO2 and soil erosion (Source: G.O.
 Bond).